-The EOF analysis confirms that the downscaling procedure with the relaxation operation diverts the spatio-temporal variability of RCM from GCM, although their divergence remains weak.

-The relaxation procedure operated in this study ensures a good simultaneity between the two models at large scales (Figure 4, 5, 6).
-RCM shows more freedom at small spatial scales.
+It is now clear that the downscaling procedure with the relaxation operation diverts the spatiotemporal variability of RCM from GCM, although their divergence remains weak.
+Especially, it ensures a good simultaneity between the two models at large scales.
+RCM shows however more freedom at small spatial scales.
 This can be furthermore demonstrated with reconstructed fields from different scales.
-We will consider three cases with physical fields reconstructed from the first 10 EOFs.
+We will consider three cases with physical fields reconstructed from the selected EOFs.